 1998 - Graeme Obree abandons hour record attempts

 In 1998 Graeme Obree planned to attack the hour record again.
-I found a picture
+One could find a picture

-Washing Machine Post showing him at the 1997 BCF TT Championship with a modified setup.
-It looks like his bike has a longer down tube than before,
+of him at the 1997 BCF TT Championship with a modified setup.
+It looked like his bike had a longer down tube than before,

-at least the handlebar is now quite small compared to
+at least the handlebar was now quite small compared to

 the normal "superman" setup.
-As one can see, his "superman" position is not as
+As one could see, his "superman" position was not as

 good as with the old setup.